arveds/Send-O365MailMessage/README.md

 the Powershell.Module from the powershell Gallery MSAL.PS is requiered.
 To use
 `Install-Module MSAL.ps`
-you need to run though this:
+you might need to run though this:
 `Update-Module`
 `Get-Module`
 check if PowerShellGet is higher than 1.0.0.1